ttwag/EEC130AB-Electromagnetics/lecture/Electrostatics.md

 **Takeaway**: Capacitance is the ratio between charge and applied voltage.
 It depends on the space between the plates ($\epsilon$) and the geometry (A and d) of the plates.

-## Dielectric Material
+## 9. Dielectric Material
 * In metals (good conductors), electrons are free and mobile.
 * In insulators (dielectric) electrons are not free and mobile.
     * However, the outer electron could be pulled away and be modeled by an electric dipole with the proton.
-    * The dipole produces E field pointing in the opposite direction as the initial E field.
+    * The dipole produces an E field pointing in the opposite direction as the initial E field.
     * This dipole field is approximately proportional to the E field in the case of a **linear dielectric**.
     * To find the E field inside a dielectric material, we must factor in the dipole field.